 Earlier today we learned that the Advance Estimate for Q2 real GDP came in at 1.2 percent (rounded from 1.22 percent), a rather shocking miss from the mainstream expectation of 2.6 percent.
 With a per-capita adjustment, the data series is essentially cut in half at 0.53 percent.

 Here is a chart of real GDP per capita growth since 1960.
-For this analysis I've chained in today's dollar for the inflation adjustment.
-The per-capita calculation is based on quarterly aggregates of mid-month population estimates by the Bureau of Economic Analysis, which date from 1959 (hence my 1960 starting date for this chart, even though quarterly GDP has is available since 1947).
+For this analysis we've chained in today's dollar for the inflation adjustment.
+The per-capita calculation is based on quarterly aggregates of mid-month population estimates by the Bureau of Economic Analysis, which date from 1959 (hence our 1960 starting date for this chart, even though quarterly GDP has is available since 1947).
 The population data is available in the FRED series POPTHM.
 The logarithmic vertical axis ensures that the highlighted contractions have the same relative scale.

 The real per-capita series gives us a better understanding of the depth and duration of GDP contractions.
 As we can see, since our 1960 starting point, the recession that began in December 2007 is associated with a deeper trough than previous contractions, which perhaps justifies its nickname as the Great Recession.

 The standard measure of GDP in the US is expressed as the compounded annual rate of change from one quarter to the next.
 The current real GDP is 1.2 percent.
 But with a per-capita adjustment, the data series is lower at 0.53 percent.
 The 10-year moving average illustrates that US economic growth has slowed dramatically since the last recession.